Cascade gets high marks from customers

 Vince Polsoni, (former) Manager, Station Sustainment, at Alectra Utilities in Ontario focuses on major issues in the industry today: ageing staff and ageing infrastructure.
 His company was looking to maintain more assets with less resources.
 “The way to do that was to maintain the equipment the right way at the right time,” he says.

-“When we implemented Cascade, we established a whole new framework on installing sensors and making that information available to Cascade by using the CARE application,” says Polsoni, referring to the Cascade Algorithm Rules Engine.
+“When we implemented Cascade, we established a whole new framework on installing sensors and making that information available to Cascade by using the Cascade Connect application,” says Polsoni, referring to the Cascade Algorithm Rules Engine.
 Alectra used that data to drive condition-based maintenance.

 There have been major improvements based on the Cascade implementation at Alectra, and the results have been a significant shift in lowered costs.
 “Situational awareness is a big gain for us,” says Polsoni.
 “All of our field staff and asset management staff have a good understanding of the condition of our assets.
 We have implemented a criticality, health and risk model.”
 Alectra uses that information to prioritize maintenance work, something that was not previously done.
 In addition, the company collects all equipment failure information in Cascade.
 Using Cascade, they generate reports that give information on failures to auditors and insurance companies.